Network interface

 - Secondary network interfaces can be detached even when the instance is running, but the primary network interface cannot be detached under any circumstances.

-- The instance must be in an
+- The instance must be in either the

 Active